b1-systems/puppet-network/README.md

 Main class is used as entrypoint for general variables.

-It manages hostname configuration and has hiera hash lookups to generate the following, provided, resources:
+It manages hostname configuration and has hiera hash lookups to generate the following, provided, defined types:

-- network::interface - Define to manage network interfaces
+- `network::interface` - Define to manage network interfaces
-- network::route - Define to manage network routes
+- `network::route` - Define to manage network routes
-- network::mroute - Define to manage network routes - Alternative with easier management of multiple routes per interface
+- `network::mroute` - Define to manage network routes - Alternative with easier management of multiple routes per interface
-- network::routing_table - Define to manage iproute2 routing tables
+- `network::routing_table` - Define to manage iproute2 routing tables
-- network::rule - Define to manage network rules
+- `network::rule` - Define to manage network rules

 ## Setup